maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 ```

 So by defining the instances `intPrettyString`, `stringPrettyString` and `userPrettyString` we did provide the ability
 to pretty print the types `Int`, `String` and `User`.
-What is also shown is that the typeclass for `User` is (manually)
+What is also shown is that the typeclass instance for `User` is
-derived from the instances for primitive types `Int` and `String`.
-In the end we will see how to do that automatically
+(manually) derived from the instances for primitive types `Int` and `String`.
+In the end we will see how to do the
-for any case class or sealed trait by using scala 3 tools.
+derivation automatically for any case class or sealed trait by using scala 3 tools.

+## A look in the Mirror

 In Scala 2 macros were needed to derive typeclasses (e.g. to automatically create a json codec) from case classes or